rugk/xenforo-threema-gateway/doc/AddonDevelopers.md

 ## General recommendations

 * During the installation of yours add-on, you should check whether this add-on is installed.
+You can see [here](https://xenforo.com/community/threads/checking-for-the-existance-of-other-add-ons-while-installing.113610/#post-1047354) how you can do it.

 ## Using the Handler
 The file [`Handler.php`](../Handler.php) and all files in the directory `Handler` are the files you have to look at.
 This matches the classes `ThreemaGateway_Handler` and `ThreemaGateway_Handler_*`.
 These are also the only ones covered by the "Semantic Versioning" (as an API) as  all others are not intended to be extended or called by other add-ons.